junxit/us-congress-bills-117/metadata.md

 - 2021-10-25 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on the Judiciary, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-10-25 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on the Judiciary, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-10-25 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on the Judiciary, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-10-26 — Referred to the Subcommittee on Aviation.
+- 2021-10-26 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2021-10-26 — Referred to the Subcommittee on Highways and Transit.
+- 2021-10-26 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2021-10-27 — Committee Consideration and Mark-up Session Held.
+- 2021-10-27 — Ordered to be Reported by Voice Vote.
+- 2021-10-27 — Subcommittee on Aviation Discharged.
+- 2021-10-27 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2021-10-27 — Subcommittee on Highways and Transit Discharged.
+- 2021-10-27 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2022-03-24 — Committee on the Budget discharged.
+- 2022-03-24 — Committee on the Budget discharged.
+- 2022-03-24 — Committee on the Judiciary discharged.
+- 2022-03-24 — Committee on the Judiciary discharged.
+- 2022-03-24 — Placed on the Union Calendar, Calendar No. 205.
+- 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-278, Part I.
+- 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-278, Part I.